 As with other college campuses, the amount of burger, pizza, and fast food restaurants at UF and the surrounding campus is a big reason for the Freshman 15.
 This is no surprise considering so many students live on a tight budget.
 But today’s college students are demanding higher quality foods, varied in taste and economically priced.
 There are several apps that many students can download for the latest promotions and deals at some of their favorite places.
 These include Hooked and Pocket Points.
 Certainly, sometimes nothing can take the place of a cheesy, greasy slice of pizza or a juicy hamburger but for those students that want food fast but healthy, UF students have many options.
 Some of UF students’ favorites include:

 Bento Asian Kitchen & Sushi – Now has 3 locations in Gainesville – the newest location is in the base of The Standard at Gainesville Apartments right across from the University of Florida campus.
 Ideal for a quick, fresh-to-order lunch or dinner.
 Also located on Archer Rd and one on Newberry Road.
 Students can pick between a rice or noodle bowl or a box which includes salad, string beans, and rice.
-They also have a sushi menu and a build your own poke bowl.
+They also have a sushi menu and build your own poke bowl.